H4HWV2011/msjarvis-public-docs/thesis/00-overview.md

 │ config-service, api-gateway,     │          │                       │
 │ notification-service, scheduler, │          │                       │
 │ backup-service, and others       │          │                       │
+│                                  │          │                       │
+│ ⛔ REMOVED FROM ACTIVE STACK     │          │                       │
+│ jarvis-crypto-policy             │ —        │ ❌ Orphaned — removed  │
+│ jarvis-ingest-api                │ —        │ ❌ Orphaned — removed  │
+│ jarvis-ingest-watcher            │ —        │ ❌ Orphaned — removed  │
 └──────────────────────────────────┴──────────┴───────────────────────┘
 ```

 > Figure 00-1.
-Ms. Jarvis production service registry as of March 20, 2026. ★ marks the service added in the March 20, 2026 landowner belief sprint. `gbim_query_router` appears in both the RAG Pipeline and Spatial & GBIM Services groups because it bridges both functional domains — it is invoked by the RAG pipeline but operates entirely within the GBIM spatial layer.
+Ms. Jarvis production service registry as of March 22, 2026. ★ marks `gbim_query_router`, added in the March 20, 2026 landowner belief sprint.
+Three orphaned containers (`jarvis-crypto-policy`, `jarvis-ingest-api`, `jarvis-ingest-watcher`) present in the March 20 count of 85 have been removed from the active stack — verified via `VERIFYANDTEST.sh` March 21–22, 2026.
+Verified production count is **83**.
+ChromaDB host port is **8002** (`127.0.0.1:8002->8000/tcp`).
+Redis host port is **6380** (`127.0.0.1:6380->6379/tcp`). `gbim_query_router` appears in both the RAG Pipeline and Spatial & GBIM Services groups because it bridges both functional domains — it is invoked by the RAG pipeline but operates entirely within the GBIM spatial layer.

 ### 00.2.1 The `gbim_query_router` Service (Port 7205) — Added March 20, 2026

-`gbim_query_router` is the 85th production service in the Ms. Jarvis stack.
-It is architecturally distinct from every other RAG service in one critical way: **it does not touch ChromaDB**.
-All other retrieval paths in the RAG pipeline pass through the shared ChromaDB instance (port 8000) for vector similarity search over 384-dimensional `all-minilm:latest` embeddings. `gbim_query_router` does not.
+`gbim_query_router` is architecturally distinct from every other RAG service in one critical way: **it does not touch ChromaDB**.
+All other retrieval paths in the RAG pipeline pass through the shared ChromaDB instance (host port **8002**, container-internal 8000) for vector similarity search over 384-dimensional `all-minilm:latest` embeddings. `gbim_query_router` does not.
 It routes directly to `mvw_gbim_landowner_spatial` in `msjarvisgis` (port 5432) via SQL aggregation.

 This is not a limitation — it is a deliberate architectural choice.
 Landowner queries ask who owns how much land where.
 That question has a deterministic, exact answer in the GBIM relational corpus.
 Approximate vector nearest-neighbor search would introduce unnecessary error.
 The relational path is faster, more accurate, and fully auditable: every result can be traced to a specific row in `gbimbeliefnormalized` with full nine-axis provenance.